ym1085/TIL/Certification/aws/practitional/examtopics/README.md

 <details>
 <summary>정답 보기</summary>
 <div markdown="1">
-정답은:
+정답은: B
 </div>
 </details>

 ## Question #64

 A manufacturing company has a critical application that runs at a remote site that has a slow internet connection.
 The company wants to migrate the workload to AWS.
 The application is sensitive to latency and interruptions in connectivity.
 The company wants a solution that can host this application with minimum latency.
 Which AWS service or feature should the company use to meet these requirements?